University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 Ann Arbor, MI 48105

-Provides complete and easily accessible quit smoking / quit chewing tobacco programs open to all U-M employees, patients, and the general public.
+Provides complete and easily accessible quit tobacco programs open to all U-M employees, patients, and the general public.
 Group and individual programs are available.

 UMHS Employee Assistance Program